jedluk/react-perfect-zoom/README.md

 ![Alt Demo](https://raw.githubusercontent.com/jedluk/random/master/react-perfect-zoom/perfect_zoom_demo.gif)

-**Documentation for versions < 1.0 can be found here [v0.5.1](https://github.com/jedluk/react-perfect-zoom/tree/v0.5.1)** \
+**Documentation for versions < 1.0.0 can be found here [v0.5.1](https://github.com/jedluk/react-perfect-zoom/tree/v0.5.1)** \
 **Demo available here: [playground](https://jedluk.github.io/react-perfect-zoom-playground/)** \
 Component is built in pure React without additional npm dependencies.
+From version 1.0.0 it's possible to use component in polymorfic way:

+- by providing single image source.
+In this case thumbnail takes dimensions required by you and real image is cutted from its original dimensions.
+This behaviour is illustrated in _Controller_ tab on [demo page](https://jedluk.github.io/react-perfect-zoom-playground)
-From version 1.0.0 it's possible to distinguish between thumbnail and real image source (page is not absorbed by fetching big assets on initial load - real image is loaded on demand, when user start zooming).
-Wide range of props let you display original image exactly where you want it.
+- by distinguishing between thumbnail and real image source.
+In this approach real image can be really large and zooming in is really impressive.
+It's worth to mention that page is not absorbed by fetching big assets on initial load - real image is loaded on demand, when user start zooming.
+Mentioned behavior can be viewed in _Two Sources_ tab on [demo page](https://jedluk.github.io/react-perfect-zoom-playground)

+Wide range of props let you display image exactly where you want it.
 It works with either mouse or touch events.
 On desktop it's even possible to download zoomed image (use _allowDownload_ props and simply press 'D' key while zooming).

 ## Installation